stephank/lazyssh/doc/providers/hcloud.md

   # Name of the location to launch server in.
 (Required)
   location = "nbg1"

-  # Optional user data to provide to the instance.
+  # Optional user data to provide to the server.
   user_data = <<-EOF
     #cloud-config
     packages: [jq]
   EOF

+  # Optional labels to add to the server.
+  labels = {
+    "created_by" = "lazyssh"
+  }

   # LazySSH waits for this TCP port to be open before forwarding connections to
   # the hcloud server.